Frequently Asked Questions

 UPSC has no provision to refund any fee amount paid by candidates.
 Concerned banks may be approached for claiming any extra/ unsuccessful payments made by the candidates.

-On downloading challan form for cash payment visit Bank on next day & ask Bank to use Challan Reference No in case of difficulty.
+On downloading challan form for cash payment visit Bank on next day & ask Bank to use Screen Reference No in case of difficulty.

-Click on Status at the end of the screen page if you have already paid fee through Net Banking.
-Click on continue after entering your RID & DOB again to find your payment details.
-Click on continue to submit your payment details.
+Login into Part II, Click on Status at the end of the screen page if you have already paid fee through Net Banking.

 Most of communications to candidates are carried out online by UPSC and address is hardly a matter in this regard.
 Please ensure your email-id & Mobile No is active.